HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 #### AWS DMS Service

 The DMS service is a FedRAMP compliant service that sits in the target database's (beta team's) VPC, and is responsible for reading data from the source databases when there are changes and writing them to the target database.
 All traffic through DMS is [encrypted in transit and at rest](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.DataProtection.html).
 Additionally, DMS is FedRAMP compliant and in compliance with many other compliance programs, including: SOC, PCI, ISO, FedRAMP, DoD CC SRG, HIPAA BAA, MTCS, CS, K-ISMS, ENS High, OSPAR, and HITRUST CSF.
-You can read more [DMS Compliance infroramtion, including FedRAMP, on it's dedicated page](https://docs.aws.amazon.com/dms/latest/userguide/dms-compliance.html).
+You can read more [DMS Compliance information, including FedRAMP, on its dedicated page](https://docs.aws.amazon.com/dms/latest/userguide/dms-compliance.html).

 Tools are of course only as secure as the way they are configured and used.
-For our purposes, we only require SELECT permissions for the DMS instance role on the source database, as describted in this [aws guide on configuring OracleDB as a source database](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html).
+For our purposes, we only require SELECT permissions for the DMS instance role on the source database, as described in this [aws guide on configuring OracleDB as a source database](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html).

 Between the limited scope of the DMS instance user access to the MicroHealth database, and the extensive security testing and controls of DMS as a service, DMS seems like a secure solution to replicating the data in the beta AWS account.